Cooking lessons at AUR with an Italian chef

 - Playing and teaching basketball to Italian kids at the local parish “Regina Pacis”

 A cultural exchange program with the parish youth via basketball.
-Our students can play and teach basketball with their kids, and at the same time, learn a bit of Italian while also teaching a bit of English.
+Our students can play and teach basketball to local kids, and to learn a bit of Italian while teaching a bit of English.

 - Roman Cat Sanctuary at Largo Argentina